algogz/questions/q/aws-devop-pro.md

 ### QUESTION 203
 Which difference between core modules and extra modules is not correct?

-- A. Extramodulesmayonedaybecomecoremodules B. CoremodulesaresupportedbytheAnsibleteam C. CoremodulesareshippedbydefaultwithAnsible D. Extramoduleshavenosupport
+- A. Extr a modules may one day be come core modules B. C or e modules are supported by the Ansible team C. C or e modules are shipped by default with Ansible D. Extr a modules have no support

 <details><summary>Answer:</summary><p> D